outpostHQ/numl/README.md

 **Q: Why should I use NUDE instead of popular CSS-framework like Tailwind?**

 **A:** Popular CSS-frameworks tend to decide what you need and provide tools that limit the power of CSS.
-Unlike them, NUDE unleashes the power of CSS by making it dynamic and parametrizable.
+Unlike them, NUDE unleashes the power of CSS by making it dynamic and parametrizable without the need to use a preprocessor.

 **Q: Why should I use NUDE instead of writing CSS from the scratch?**